biicode/docs/gettingstarted/getting-started-node.rst

 And that's all.
 Your program is working!

-.. container:: infonote
+.. container:: todo

-    If you want to learn more about node.js & biicode, check the :ref:`node.js section <nodejs-index>`
+    If you want to learn more about node.js & biicode, check the :ref:`node.js section <nodejs-index>`.